Consciousness and Freedom: Jung, Sartre, Steiner.Stephen Farah

 A free choice and free act are not synonymous, although there is an overlap between the two.
 A free choice implies an option between variable but set options.
 A free act can be understood as a spontaneous undetermined act outside of predefined set variables.

-I stand corrected but I believe this suggestion comes from David Chalmers.
+I stand to be corrected but I believe this suggestion comes from David Chalmers.